How to keep your Salesforce sandboxes in sync

 2. Analyze the differences

-This kind of comparison with production as the source is the reverse of a typical comparison where you’re looking to promote changes along your pipeline.
-In this case, the New items tab shows you any metadata in production that isn’t in the sandbox, i.e. any changes that have been made directly in production as a hotfix or bypassing the official deployment process.
-The Deleted items tab shows you metadata in the sandbox that isn’t in production.
+When production or your main branch is the source of the comparison, the New items tab shows you any metadata that isn’t in the sandbox or lower environment, i.e. any changes that have been made directly in production as a hotfix or bypassing the official deployment process.
+The Deleted items tab shows you metadata in the sandbox that isn’t in production, which could be in-progress or abandoned work.
+And the Changed items tab shows you the metadata items that are in both environments but have been modified or differ in some way.

-The Changed items tab shows you the metadata items that are in both environments but have been modified or differ in some way.
-If your team has been following the right development process, production should have the ‘correct’ version of this metadata, but be sure to check that there isn’t any development work in the sandbox that hasn’t been deployed yet.
+If your team has been following the right development process, the source of truth should have the ‘correct’ version of this metadata, but be sure to check that there isn’t any development work in the lower environment that hasn’t been deployed yet.
 Gearset’s filters in the Changed on column will help you identify the most recent work.

 3. Decide whether to refresh

-If your orgs are badly out of sync, Salesforce’s sandbox refresh is probably your quickest option.
-Remember to rescue any changes in your sandbox first, if you spotted anything in the comparison view that you want to keep.
+If your orgs are badly out of sync Salesforce’s sandbox refresh is probably your quickest option.
+Remember to rescue any changes in your sandbox first if you spotted anything in the comparison view that you want to keep.
 After you’ve refreshed the sandbox, run another comparison in Gearset.
 A refreshed sandbox isn’t always totally in sync with production, and Gearset can help you get them closer.

 4. Deploy metadata

-Even when using version control, developer orgs can get out of sync from the main branch and each other if changes aren’t deployed back to these upstream environments.
+Version control, which underpins the DevOps process, is designed to keep everything in sync.
+But even when using version control, dev environments can get out of sync from the main branch and each other if changes aren’t deployed back to these upstream environments.
 It’s all too easy to skip this step when you’re working in Salesforce orgs, because it calls for yet another deployment in your workflow.

 Say goodbye to that syncing feeling